 At the same time, understand that even when different tools boast similar functions (e.g., site audit), they often deliver measurably different results.
 Cross-check your results against another tool’s results; you might be surprised by how much they differ.

-Make sure you understand how each tool arrives at the metrics they churn, especially complex metrics such as TF-IDF and Keyword Difficulty.
+Make sure you understand how each tool arrives at the metrics they churn.
 This will help you identify the numbers that matter most to your business so that you can rely on the metrics that matter.

 Not understanding your customers leads to many of the most common SEO mistakes, whether it’s choosing the wrong keywords, using headlines that address the wrong pain points, or promoting on the wrong channels.